noemimontobbio/msprog/README.md

 influence window and of the event confirmation period(s) with the relative tolerance.

-The example below illustrates the function’s usage and outputs:
+The example below illustrates the function’s usage and output:

 ``` r
 library(msprog)